sonertari/SSLproxy/README.md

 them back to the SSLproxy listening on a dynamically assigned address, which the Program obtains from the first packet in the connection.
 Then the SSLproxy re-encrypts and sends the packets to the Server.
-The response from the Server follows the same path to the Client in reverse order:
+The response from the Server follows the same path to the Client in reverse order.

 	            Program
 	              ^^